mauricechiodo/eim-case-studies/course/finance/libor/useLibor/options.md

 by using the Feynman–Kac theorem \footnote{This is a theorem which establishes a link between parabolic partial differential equations and stochastic processes.} and goes on to provide numerical methods for solving this model to obtain an approximation for the spread options pricing.
-They state ``The main advantage of PDE based pricing methods with respect to alternative general purpose Monte Carlo ones is that they are computationally faster."
+They state "The main advantage of PDE based pricing methods with respect to alternative general purpose Monte Carlo ones is that they are computationally faster."

-We will now give an example of pricing options using a Monte Carlo method as described by a document entitled ``Pricing complex options using a simple Monte Carlo Simulation \cite{finkPricingComplexOptions2004}" by Peter Fink.
+We will now give an example of pricing options using a Monte Carlo method as described by a document entitled "Pricing complex options using a simple Monte Carlo Simulation \cite{finkPricingComplexOptions2004}" by Peter Fink.

 Once a basic pricing model has been constructed, it can be applied to different options